-I asked Ven to help out because he was competent and experienced.
+I asked for Ven’s help because he was a competent crew member and I was extremely busy.
 Unknown to me at the time he was also irritated at not being able to work up in the rank he was told he would be working when called on standby.

 Regarding his comment about making a seat belt sign P.A, each time I read that it makes me laugh.
 The onboard managers make all PA’s and always have done.
 They can if they wish delegate them to one of their crew.

-During the flight the seat belt sign announcement is made by one of the Pursers, usually the one working in Economy.
+During the flight the seat belt sign announcement is usually made by the Economy Purser.
 It’s mandatory at least one announcement be made so if not done within a few minutes the other Purser or Flight Manager will do it.

 With there being three onboard managers on our flight even though two were working up, Ven claims he made the announcement because “due to lack of experience it wasn’t made.”

 Each time the seat belt signs are illuminated a mandatory chain of events kicks in.
-The crew check customers in their section have their seatbelts fastened.
+The crew check customers in their section have seatbelts fastened.
 The crew then pass their “checks” to their Purser.
-Each Purser then advise the Flight Manager who in turn advises the Captain.
+Each Purser then advises the Flight Manager who in turn advises the Captain.